 Apologies for Being out of Historical Context - No Apologies for a Wonderful Song

 Francis Drake and John Hawkins Privateers

-The first two to sail out of English harbours as privateers were cousins, Francis Drake and John Hawkins.
+The first two men to sail out of English harbours as privateers were cousins, Francis Drake and John Hawkins.
 These men were granted permission by Elizabeth to attack and capture Spanish ships.
 They were not part of any navy and were commanded only by the conditions set out in their licence.

-The queen took it upon herself extend her legal reach to the entire globe.
+The queen took it upon herself to extend her legal reach to the entire globe.
 The Spanish, of course, did not feel obliged to submit to her majesty’s edicts.

 In 1567, Drake and Hawkins elbowed their way into the African slave trade, only to lose their human cargo and four of their six ships to the Spanish in a fight off Veracruz, Mexico.

 Britannia.com, having described the Spanish attack on Hawkins and Drake as “treacherous,” says the latter determined on revenge.
 “In 1570, 1571, and ‘72, Drake made three successive voyages to the West Indies and, on the third of these, took and sacked the town of Nombre de Dios, then the Atlantic depot of the gold and silver from the mines of the Pacific coast.”